 Your 40s are a busy time.
 There are quite a variety of expenses to consider.
-For many people, funds aren’t just being allotted to the costs of raising children.
+For many people, funds aren’t just for raising children.
 For some, helping aging parents with financial assistance may also come into play.
 And of course, there is also debt and mortgages.

 Believe it or not, around 1/3 of people ages 30-49 have no retirement account.
-If you fall into this troup, then you have to start thinking even further ahead.
+If you fall into this group, then you have to start thinking even further ahead.

 - Seven Different Types of Retirement Accounts

 - How to Free Up Cash to Save for Retirement